-Maungarei means 'watchful mountain' and is a reference to this maunga as a highly strategic vantage point, and the ability of the inhabitants to resist attack.
+Maungarei means 'watchful mountain' and is a reference to this Maunga as a highly strategic vantage point, and the ability of the inhabitants to resist attack.

-Maungarei is one of best preserved maunga pā (village settlement) in Tāmaki Makaurau / Auckland and occupation by Māori dates to around 1400AD.
-The main construction of pā terraces and pits that we see today have been dated date back to the mid-sixteenth and late-seventeenth centuries.
+Maungarei is one of the best preserved maunga pā (village settlement) in Tāmaki Makaurau / Auckland and occupation by Māori dates to around 1400AD.
+The main construction of pā terraces and pits that we see today have been dated back to the mid-sixteenth and late-seventeenth centuries.

 Being adjacent to the Tāmaki River and the modern-day Panmure Basin, and surrounded by expansive and fertile volcanic soils, Maungarei was ideally positioned for crop cultivation and access to marine resources.
-The form of the maunga with steep slopes and a high summit allowed for the settlement to be skillfully defended.
+The form of the Maunga with steep slopes and a high summit allowed for the settlement to be skillfully defended.

 Around the slopes of Maungarei, sophisticated layers of terracing were created and positioned here were tāpapa (garden mounds) with retaining walls made of volcanic scoria rock, rua (roofed storage pits) for seasonal storage of kūmara and other crops, and hāngi (earth oven) pits.
 Pits were also positioned around the crater rim, which survives to this day.
 Also around the rim were strongpoints defended by ditches.
 Around the base of Maungarei were gardens for agriculture, divided by rock walls.

-Shellfish harvested from the Manukau and Waitematā Harbours were a rich source of food for the inhabitants of Maungarei and the midden (shell deposits) in the crater-rim walking tracks and dirt banks of the maunga today are the remnants of these feasts.
+Shellfish harvested from the Manukau and Waitematā Harbours were a rich source of food for the inhabitants of Maungarei and the midden (shell deposits) in the crater-rim walking tracks and dirt banks of the Maunga today are the remnants of these feasts.

-These important archaeological features are highly sensitive to erosion and visitors must take care when walking around the maunga.
+These important archaeological features are highly sensitive to erosion and visitors must take care when walking around the Maunga.

 Maungarei / Mt Wellington is Auckland's second-youngest volcano, having erupted around 10,000 years ago.
 It is also one of the tallest, at 100 meters from its base to the tihi (summit).